John Peel: Later years

-He appeared as a celebrity guest on a number of TV shows, including This Is Your Life (1996, BBC), Travels With My Camera (1996, Channel 4 TV) and Going Home (2002, ITV TV), and presented the 1997 Channel 4 series Classic Trains.
+Peel appeared as a celebrity guest on a number of TV shows, including This Is Your Life (1996, BBC), Travels With My Camera (1996, Channel 4 TV) and Going Home (2002, ITV TV), and presented the 1997 Channel 4 series Classic Trains.
 He was also in demand as a voice-over artist for television documentaries, such as BBC One's A Life of Grime.

 In April 2003, the publishers Transworld successfully wooed Peel with a package worth £1.5 million for his autobiography, having placed an advert in a national newspaper aimed only at Peel.
 Unfinished at the time of his death, it was completed by Sheila and journalist Ryan Gilbey.
 It was published in October 2005 under the title Margrave of the Marshes.
 A collection of Peel's miscellaneous writings, The Olivetti Chronicles, was published in 2008.

 Personal life

 Marriages

 At the age of 25, while residing in Dallas in 1965, Peel married 15-year-old American girl Shirley Anne Milburn.
 The marriage was never happy, with reports that she was often violent towards him.
 Although she accompanied Peel back to England in 1967, they were soon separated and the divorce became final in 1973.
 In 1987, Milburn took her own life.

 Peel married Sheila Gilhooly on 31 August 1974.
 The reception was held at Regent's Park, with Rod Stewart as best man.
 In the 1970s, Peel and Gilhooly moved to "Peel Acres", a thatched cottage in Great Finborough.
 In later years, Peel broadcast many of his shows from a studio in the house, with Gilhooly and their children often being involved or at least mentioned.
 Peel's passion for Liverpool FC was reflected in his children's names: William Robert Anfield Ravenscroft, Alexandra Mary Anfield Ravenscroft, Thomas James Dalglish Ravenscroft, and Florence Victoria Shankly Ravenscroft.
 Thomas, now better known as Tom Ravenscroft, also became a radio DJ.